miguelangel-nubla/ipv6disc/README.md

 ## Usage

 By default, it will output the discovered hosts as JSON messages to `stdout`.
 You can easily parse the output with [`jq`](https://stedolan.github.io/jq/).

+>:warning: This utility needs to be executed as a superuser to be able to listen for IPv6 ICMP packets.

 ```
 sudo ipv6disc | jq 'select(.msg == "host identified") | .ipv6,.iface'
 ```